 - 1 pound (450 grams) small, sweet strawberries

-- 3 tbsp high-quality strawberry jam (optional - I did not use this)
+- 3 tablespoon high-quality strawberry jam (optional - I did not use this)

 Prepare the crust: Whisk the flours and salt together in a large bowl.
 Combine apple cider vinegar with 5 tablespoons ice water.